FOREX-Aussie gains as RBA keeps quiet on currency strength

 With dealers and investors searching for the currency trade that will dominate the next month or two, upward pressure on the yen continues in the absence of much clarity on the chances of a rise in U.S. interest rates by the end of the year.

-This month's round of major central bank meetings, starting with the European Central Bank on Thursday, may offer some new direction.

-Though Kuroda signalled his readiness to expand an already massive stimulus programme in his speech on Monday, he did not provide any explicit hints on the chances of the BOJ aggressively easing policy at its September meeting.
+Though Kuroda signalled his readiness to expand an already massive stimulus programme in his speech on Monday, he did not provide any explicit hints on the chances of the BOJ aggressively easing policy at its next review on Sept.
+20-21.

-"Explicit guidance that the 'Comprehensive Assessment' will result in additional easing will limit the upside for the yen in response to an unchanged policy announcement on 21st September," Bank of Tokyo Mitsubishi UFJ analyst Derek Halpenny said.

-"But yen strength seems inevitable if we are correct and the BoJ fails to act this month."
-(Editing by Jeremy Gaunt and Raissa Kasolowsky)
+In addition, many analysts noted that Kuroda admitted for the first time that his stimulus drive has its costs, even though he disputed the view that the BOJ's stimulus is reaching its practical limit.

+"For those who had been believing in a Kuroda who stresses only the benefits of easing, the speech would have been disappointing," said Makoto Noji, senior strategist at SMBC Nikko Securities.